michavol/Beeline/README.md

 Twitter thread link: https://twitter.com/t_m_murali/status/1215302095601119234?s=20

 The Docker images of 12 algorithms tested in BEELINE are available at [https://hub.docker.com/u/grnbeeline](https://hub.docker.com/u/grnbeeline).
 Alternatievly, to build the docker containers from scratch (instead of using pre-built versions) for each of the algorithms run `. initialize.sh` (this step will take a while).

+Instructions for DREAM set-up:

+- Make sure that file input and output shapes are parsed correctly